VoltCyclone/pcileechfwgenerator-site/docs/tui-readme.md

   - Unbind current driver first

 #### Container Image Not Found
-- **Cause**: DMA firmware container not built
+- **Cause**: Optional DMA firmware container image not built
 - **Solutions**:
-  - The container is now automatically built when needed
+  - The container image is optional; most workflows run directly on the host.
-  - If automatic build fails, manually build with: `podman build -t dma-fw .`
+  - If you need an isolated image for testing, build locally with Podman: `podman build -t dma-fw .`
-  - Check Podman installation and internet connectivity
+  - Check Podman installation and internet connectivity (only relevant when using the optional container)

 #### Insufficient Permissions
 - **Cause**: Not running with root privileges
 - **Solutions**:
-  - Run with sudo: `sudo python3 pcileech.py tui`
+  - Run with sudo: `sudo pcileech tui`
   - Add user to required groups

-## 🚀 Advanced Features
+## 🚀 Advanced Features { #advanced-features }

 ### Donor Device Configuration